Friday, April 21st, 2023, 0640-1830

 25 miles, elevation 6230′

 We thought we only had a few miles left before beginning a road walk up the canyon.
 But I read the map wrong and the road was just an old pack and mining trail.
-There was almost no remnant of it left but we followed it here and there.
-Mostly we continued in the wash, gradually having more near-misses with quick mud.
+There was almost no remnant of it left, but we were still able to follow it here and there.
+Mostly we continued in the wash, gradually having more near-misses with quick mud as it began to thaw.
 Finally I sunk a foot in… it’s kind of like walking over snow and then postholing in that way.
-We came to a spring where it looked like the sidewall of the canyon was pissing water…it was.
-There were also stains of dark red and one sniff of the water revealed the high iron content.
-It reminded me of the disgusting water from pitcher pumps slong the Florida Trail.
+We came to a spring where it looked like the sidewall of the canyon was pissing water…that’s because it was.
+There were stains of dark red and one sniff of the water revealed the high iron content.
+It reminded me of the disgusting water from pitcher pumps along the Florida Trail.
 No thanks, I passed.
 Besides, there was still plenty of water in the creek.

-The wash became very tedious because of all the thawing quick mud, but then so too was trying to find the old trail.
-After nearly 20 miles of walking in the wash of the canyon, I thought I’d be better at spotting the most problematic mud, but nope, it still surprised me now and again.
-Stellar and Artemis went higher on the canyon rim at one point and I stayed in the wash, resigned to having wet and muddy feet.
-They disappeared entirely so I checked the map to see that the road would eventually come back to the wash about a mile and half up.
-I figured I’d bump into them again there.
-This was the most separation I’d had on the Hayduke and it was kind of fun.
-I looked again at the map to see that the topo lines got pretty tight in the wash, so I was concerned about being stopped by a large pour off.
+The wash became very tedious because of all the thawing quick mud, but then so too was trying to find the old road.
+After nearly 20 miles of walking in this canyon, I thought I’d be better at spotting the most problematic mud, but nope, it still surprised me now and again.
+Stellar and Artemis went higher on the canyon rim at one point and I stayed in the wash, finally resigned to having wet and muddy feet.
+Within minutes, they’d disappeared entirely, so I checked the map to see that the old road would eventually come back to the wash about a mile and half up.
+Rather than backtracking to try to follow them, I just assumed I’d bump into them again.
+This was the most solo time I’d had on the Hayduke and it was kind of a nice change in pace.
+Granted, Stellar and I had made a pact to stay together along the entirety of the route, and I wasn’t quite sure what had suddenly changed about our agreement.
+Maybe he expected me to follow him but the plan had been to simply travel up the canyon until we hit a forest service road, so I figured I was still just sticking with the plan.
+I didn’t give it much thought until I looked again at the map to see that the topo lines got pretty tight in the wash.
+I suddenly became concerned about potentially being delayed or stopped by a large pour off.
+I had no beta about this canyon, after all, so I fretted as the walls became higher and the stream bed very narrow.

-Fortunately there was nothing more than some rockfall, creating a small waterfall that I was able to climb up the middle of.
-My shoes were thoroughly soaked so I began making a point of walking directly in the stream.
-Finally I’d learned the secret of the canyon.
-Embrace the wet feet!
+Fortunately, there was nothing more than some rockfall, creating a small waterfall that I was able to climb up the middle of.
+My shoes were thoroughly soaked by now, so I began making a point of walking directly in the stream.
+Finally I’d learned the secret of the canyon: embrace the wet feet!
 Wherever there was water running, the mud \ sand was firm.
 Sloshing through the ankle-deep stream but not sinking to my ankles in mud was wonderful.
-I finally found the zen of hiking Right Hand Collet Canyon.
+I’d discovered the zen of hiking Right Hand Collet Canyon…about 20 miles too late.
+I also got to witness a really cool phenomenon.
+By 10 am, things had warmed up quite a bit and the snow had started melting.
+Suddenly, the stream turned muddy brown and rose by a few inches.
+I was standing in it when the surge rolled over my feet.
+This is how flash floods appear but I wasn’t worried in this case.
+The daily snow melt wouldn’t rise to dangerous levels in this smaller canyon.
+It was just fun to see the change.

-I met up with the other 2 hikers just as we all came to the rendezvous point at the same time.
-They continued to try to find the old road while I continued my path of enlightenment in the water.
-Eventually we came to a left turn where the creekbed was dry.
+I met up with the other 2 just as we all came to the unofficial rendezvous point at the same time.
+We were lucky that our paces and routes had been similar.
+I briefly pondered what might have happened if I’d been delayed by an obstacle in the canyon…who knows, just glad it didn’t happen I guess.
+They continued to try to find the old road while I continued my path of enlightenment in the creek bed, but at least we remained in sight of each other.
+Eventually we came to a left turn where the creek bed was dry.
 I named it Left Hand Collet Canyon.
-Just half a mile later we ran into another surge of snowmelt water.
-Then another left turn (lefter Left Hand Collet Canyon) and again from dry to snowmelt surge water.
+Just half a mile later we ran into another surge of melt water.
+Then another left turn (lefter Left Hand Collet Canyon) and again from dry to snowmelt surge.
 I was really enjoying the end of the canyon, even as it got more tedious.
-I thought it was very cool that we’d followed the canyon to its headwaters …a day and a half.
-The sprit of the Hayduke is exploring out of the way canyons that few have seen, so this alt felt in following with that.
+I thought it was very cool that we’d followed it to the headwaters …a day and a half.
+The spirit of the Hayduke is in exploring out-of-the-way canyons that few have seen, so this alt felt in following with that.

-We rejoiced coming to the road, which we thought we’d be on for most of the rest of the day.
+We celebrated coming to the forest service road, which we thought we’d be on for most of the rest of the day.
 We took a long lunch break, drying our shoes and socks a bit.
-We were pretty high, with lingering snow all around.
+We were pretty high in elevation, with lingering snow all around.
 The road walk was a welcomed respite from having to navigate, scramble over rocks and jump across mud.
 We all put in headphones and zoned out.
 We collected some more water running from a culvert, which was good since it became very dry after that.
-At the top of a big long hill, I found my companions waiting.
+At the top of a long hill, I found my companions waiting.
 They’d noted that we needed to go cross country again for nearly 5 miles.
 I was grumpy that my perceived road walk had just turned back into slow, meticulous travel.
 But also glad that my buddies had noticed the transition before we did extra miles.

 Fortunately the cross country was pretty easy, once we found the right ridge to walk down.
 Then came a pretty straight-line wash.
 It had hard-packed sand and just small rocks and stones to step around.
 It’s amazing the variety in wash consistency and quality.
 I gave this one high marks for being fast and easy, not too side-windy.
-Pretty soon we were back on a road, rejoining the red line at mile 73.
-Our alternate that had taken us less than 1.5 days of hiking, significantly cut short the official route…by about 36 miles.
-In fact, our alt was almost exactly half the distance.
+Pretty soon we were back on another road, rejoining the red line at mile 73.
+Our alternate, which had taken us less than 1.5 days of hiking, significantly cut short the official route by about 36 miles, almost exactly half the distance.
 But I really enjoyed it, so that’s what matters.
-It was unique and different than what everyone else was doing.
+It was unique and different.
 Blaze your own way.

 We had only 5 more miles to knock out to get to our desired destination.
 Grosvenor Arch is a pretty remote attraction but one that comes with a pit toilet and picnic tables.
-Those are 2 things that make a thru-hiker pick up the pace to make it for a campsite…if the miles work out.
+Those are 2 things that make a thru-hiker pick up the pace to make it to a campsite…if the miles work out.
 They’re not necessary but a nice treat.
-Only problem was, we all needed to pick up some more water.
+Only problem was, we all needed water.
 One of the washes we crossed (Wahweap) was flowing but had terribly brown silty water.
 We’d noted this was the problem with snow melt… probably fresh rain runoff too.
-In a big enough drainage, if the water makes it far down, it’s going to be silty.
+In a big enough drainage, it’s going to be silty.

 We cooked our dinners in style at the picnic tables, visited the privy, then found some sites away from the parking area.
 We all agreed that it had been another long and hard day, but fun.
 At least we were plenty tired and slept well at the end of each day.
 As usual, I settled into a small wash under a juniper for my camp.
 We were the only ones left and the night was dead quiet.
 Perfection.